 Health managers plan, administer, monitor and coordinate health care delivery.
 Studying health management develops knowledge and skills for senior administrative and planning positions in hospitals and other health facilities.

 To become a successful health manager, Australian universities offer online masters degrees and other postgraduate courses.
-The courses teach you how to be an effective manager and give you credentials to compete for executive jobs.
+The courses teach you how to be an effective manager and give you credentials, such as an MHA, to compete for executive jobs.

 Mental health is an issue across the health sector, including in counselling, social work, nursing and psychology.
 By doing an online postgraduate course, you can gain specialist skills within your profession and move into new healthcare roles.